asacowis/rocur/curator-admin/manage_tweetdeck.md

 ```

 This is a template email that you can send to the RoCur the week before.

+**If a photo has not been sent**: add this line to the email below: "One more thing we need from you: Can you send us a photo of you to use for next week on the @WomenInStat account?"

 ```
 Subject: RoCur for @WomenInStats next week